ViktoriiaZaichuk/technical-documentation-fcc/readme.md

 # Technical Documentation - freeCodeCamp project

-This is a solution to the [Build a Personal Portfolio Webpage](https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-technical-documentation-page).
+This is a solution to the [Build a Technical Documentation Page](https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-technical-documentation-page).

 ### The challenge